ieee-ceda-datc/RDF-2023/README.md

 ```

-At the end of the run you will get the best scaling parameters for the given benchmark design that minimizes the PPA differece with the target library.
-You can fine all the scaled libraries in the following path:
+At the end of the run you will get the best scaling parameters for the given benchmark design that minimizes the PPA difference with the target library.
+You can find all the scaled libraries in the following path:
 ```
 ./run/libraries/scaled_lib_<scaling_factor>
 ```